 Lisbon is a cool city.
 And like many other cool cities around the world, it has an impressive range of street art to gaze at all around the city.
 The street art in Lisbon varies from impressive large murals on city buildings, quirky hidden pieces to streets that are open-air galleries.
 Some of the best areas to find street art include the neighbourhood of Bairro Alto, Alfama, along Calçada da Glória and near Socorro.

 If you’re interested in understanding more about the meaning and history of street art in Lisbon then it’s worth joining a tour with Lisbon Street Art Tours.
 They have tip based tours a couple of times a week as well as the ability to organise private tours if you have a larger group.
 The tour will also allow you to see a lot of smaller pieces that would be difficult to find if you were simply wandering around by yourself.
-This tour was definitely one of our favourite things to do during our 2 days in Lisbon.
+This tour was definitely one of our favourite things to do in the city during our 2 days in Lisbon.

 Their afternoon tours only run on Saturdays in the winter and are replaced by a morning tour on Sundays at 10 AM in summer.
 They also have a year-round morning tour on Wednesdays at 10 AM.
 If you’re 2 days in Lisbon don’t match up with their tour schedule then spend the afternoon wandering around the neighbourhoods instead – you’ll be sure to stumble across some pieces of artwork!